abitravers1989/countMyWords/README.md

 Feature test / Testing Main:

 Attempted to do a feature test which did the same as main did.
 However I wasn't sure this was necissary as all main does is call the other modules plus the node module fs.
+However it was useful for revealing some naming improvements for the two functions which called all the other functions within their module.